-You find yourself holding an object that does not "spark joy," but you feel guilty about removing it from your home because it was given to you by a beloved family member or friend.
-What do you do?
+Have you found yourself holding an object that definitely does not spark joy, but you feel guilty about removing it from your home because it was given to you by a beloved family member or friend?
+What can you do?

 Now I realize that some symbols, such as wedding rings, convey feelings and promises that are profound.
 Of course these belongings are cherished, and their loss would be devastating.
 In fact, the choice to get rid of something like this is an emotional and significant statement of its own.

 But the vast majority of gifts we will receive are not intended to communicate so much, and we don't need to cling to them so tightly.
 The teacup Grandma gave you isn't an embodiment of her love.